Spandita Malik

 Project: Jāḷī—Meshes of Resistance

 My work explores how women in India—often restricted by patriarchal systems—construct their own familial networks through embroidery.
-Collaborating on embroidered portraits, women reclaim agency, revive memory, and build resistance.
-Whether recounting domestic violence, reshaping family archives, or creating secret collectives, they form chosen families sustained by care and storytelling.
+Collaborating on embroidered portraits, women reclaim agency, revive memory, and resist the silencing forces of patriarchy and gendered violence.
+Whether recounting domestic abuse, reshaping family archives, or creating hidden collectives, they form chosen families sustained by care and storytelling.
 Stitching across homes, generations, and distances, these works challenge who preserves history and who defines belonging.
-What if family is not what we inherit, but what we make—one thread, one portrait, one act of collective resilience at a time?
+What if family is not what we inherit, but what we make—one thread, one portrait, one act of shared resilience at a time?

 From Jāḷī—Meshes of Resistance